Skip to content

 Leicester

-The Leicester Guildhall is a famous building in the city, listed as a British Heritage Site, and was built in 1390.
-It was used as a town hall, meeting place, and courtroom, and besides that, it is also famous for being the original home of Britain’s third-oldest library.
+The Leicester Guildhall is a famous building in the city.
+It was built in 1390 and is listed as a British Heritage Site.
+It was used as a town hall, meeting place, and courtroom.
+It is also famous for being the original home of Britain’s third-oldest library.
 In the past, it hosted many scientific and cultural discussion sessions.

-Also, it was the site of many historical events, especially during the English Civil War in the 17th century.
-The Leicester Guildhall is now a museum and a place to host artistic and cultural events.
-The press conference announcing the discovery of the remains of King Richard III was held there in 2012.
+It was also the site of many historical events, especially during the English Civil War in the 17th century.
+The place is now a museum and a venue for artistic and cultural events.
+In 2012, a press conference announcing the discovery of the remains of King Richard III was held there.

 Leicester Market

-Leicester Market is the largest covered outdoor market in Europe and is an ancient historical market.
-It contains more than 270 stalls selling books, jewellery, clothes, and more.
-It was initially established as a place to sell fruits and vegetables more than 700 years ago.
+Leicester Market is Europe’s largest covered outdoor market and an ancient historical market.
+It contains over 270 stalls selling books, jewellery, clothes, and more.
+It was established more than 700 years ago to sell fruits and vegetables.

 Church of St. Mary de Castro